Rafiq Huda, PhD

 Esther is an international student from South Korea and a first year graduate student in the Huda Lab.
 Previously, she worked as a research assistant in the Hwa Lab under Dr. Lara Hwa at Baylor University, where she investigated the role of serotonin in binge drinking behavior.
 In the Huda Lab, Esther is investigating the role of ACC interneurons in modulating autonomic arousal and alcohol drinking using in-vivo two photon imaging.
 Outside of the lab, she is an avid video gamer, bird watcher, and traveler.

-Anagha Kalelkar is a post-bac lab technician in the Huda Lab.
-She completed her BA in Psychology with a double minor in Biology and Chemistry at The College of New Jersey.
-Her previous research experience is in cognitive neuroscience with Dr. Andrew Leynes in the ERP Lab at The College of New Jersey.
-In this lab, she completed her senior honors thesis investigating the role of priming with memory using ERPs.
-At the Huda Lab, she studies the role of astrocytes in maladaptive alcohol-related behaviors.
-She plans on pursuing a career in neuroscience with a focus on drug development.
+Hunter Wells is a post-bac lab technician in the Huda Lab.
+He completed his BA in Psychology and Neuroscience with a minor in French at Miami University in Oxford, Ohio.
+His previous research experience is in behavioral neuroscience with Dr. Matthew McMurray in the McMurray Lab and Dr. Anna Radke in the Reward and Addiction Disorders (RAD) Lab at Miami University.
+As part of his work in the McMurray Lab, he completed his Psychology Departmental Honors and Honors with Distinction thesis investigating the ability of different compounds found in psilocybin-containing mushrooms to mobilize intracellular calcium.
+At the Huda Lab, he studies the role of astrocytes in mouse models of Parkinson’s.
+Hunter plans on pursuing a PhD in neuroscience with a focus on Parkinson’s Disease.

 nithik chintalacheruvu